Integrated Clinical Care for Critically Ill and Injured Patients

 Specialized Services for Fast and Comprehensive Medical Attention

-Loyola’s surgical critical care and trauma specialists provide comprehensive care for adults and children in our Level I Trauma Center and internationally acclaimed Burn Center.
+Loyola’s surgical critical care and trauma specialists provide comprehensive care in our Level I Trauma Center and internationally acclaimed Burn Center.
 Loyola’s center is the go-to place for burn treatment, both during initial injury and for follow-up care.
 Our researchers routinely publish their findings on the mechanisms of burn recovery.
 Learn more about our Burn Center.

 Advanced Research to Improve Treatment of Burns, Trauma and Shock